 - If they do not show up for their time, without justifiable reason, they will not be able to make up their session, unless they can join another upcoming time slot in the same session.

-- If students fail to attend an oral, teachers will leave a comment in the gradebook confirming lack of attendance.
+- If students fail to attend an oral, teachers will mark it as incomplete and SBCs will be notified.